• Skip to primary navigation

 • 1 litre full cream milk

-• 6-7 tbsp sugar adjust the quantity as per your taste
+• ⅓ cup sugar adjust the quantity as per your taste

-• 4 tbsp chopped nuts I have used almonds, cashew nuts, and raisins
+• 3 tablespoons chopped nuts almonds, cashew nuts, or pistachios

 • ¼ teaspoon green cardamom powder